 About the Author

 Roland Bast is a Canadian travel photographer and destination storyteller based in Ottawa.
-His work centres on real moments, natural light, and the human connection to place — capturing destinations as they feel, not just how they look.
+His work focuses on slow travel, natural light, logistics, and the emotional connection between travellers and place.
+Through photography-led guides and cinematic itineraries, he helps readers experience destinations with more clarity, depth, and intention.

 Keep exploring: